 (Scroll down to the bottom for instructions on how to log in to your session)

-Our online services (a.k.a., "Teletherapy") were created to deal with this current COVID-19 crisis, but many of our therapists have been using them for several years now.
+Our online services (a.k.a., “Teletherapy”) are available and offered by many of our therapists.
 They provide an easy alternative for anyone who cannot make it to the clinic for their appointment.

 This could include (but is not limited to):

 - New moms who can’t leave the house easily

 - Busy professionals who can’t get away from the office for an hour

 - Someone living in a remote community with no local clinic to attend

 - Poor weather conditions making it difficult or impossible to drive

 - Clients who wish to consult with a professional with an expertise that isn’t available in their area